-The Liquor Control Act 1988 (formerly Liquor Licensing Act 1988) from the Western Australian state is an act that regulates the sale, supply, and consumption of liquor, the use of premises on which alcohol is sold, and the services and facilities provided in conjunction with or ancillary to the sale of liquor.
-The law is also to minimise harm or ill health caused to people or any group of people due to the use of alcohol and to provide for orders that may prohibit persons from being employed at, or from entering, licensed premises.
+The Liquor Control Act 1988 (formerly Liquor Licensing Act 1988) from the Western Australian state is an act that regulates the sale, supply, and consumption of liquor, the use of premises on which alcohol is sold and the services and facilities provided in conjunction with or ancillary to the sale of liquor.
+The law is also to minimise harm or ill health caused to people due to the use of alcohol, and to provide for orders that may prohibit persons from being employed at, or from entering, licensed premises.
 The act wholly repeals the Liquor Act of 1970.

 On the other hand, the Liquor Control Regulations 1989 is a more detailed accounting and explanation of everything related to the aspects of regulation in the sale, supply, and distribution of liquor, including the clarification of terms and specific categorisation of types of liquor, methods of sale, licensed hospitality premises, etc.

 Up to 1970, the set drinking age in Western Australia was 21.
 At present, it has been set at 18 according to the Liquor Control Act 1988.
 Thus, it is illegal for any person under the age of 18 years to drink, purchase, or supply alcohol if they are inside a licensed or regulated establishment.
 This is even if they are accompanied by a parent or guardian.
 It is also an offence in Western Australia for persons regardless of age to consume alcohol in public, such as inside a hired vehicle, at the beach, park, or on the street (even if it is in front of one’s own house, without first obtaining a permit from the appropriate local government authority.

 Liquor permits for open public consumption are at the discretion of the local council, though some public events have a total ban on public drinking.

 For identification purposes in Western Australia, only the following are legally accepted for proof-of-age in licensed premises: